top of page

 Celebrating a Decade of Community Support:

-Celebrating 10 years of giving back in 2025, 100 Women Who Care - Foothills supports local charities within the geographic boundaries of Foothills County, Alberta.
-This includes the municipalities of High River, Okotoks, Diamond Valley, Heritage Pointe, and all communities in-between.
+Founded in November 2015, 100 Women Who Care - Foothills Alberta supports local charities within the geographical boundaries of Foothills County.
+This includes the municipalities of High River, Okotoks, Diamond Valley, DeWinton, Heritage Pointe, Eden Valley Reserve, and all communities in-between.

 We provide essential funding to help organizations make an even greater impact in our community.